top of page

 Trip Considerations

 ACCOMMODATION: The accommodations in southern Vietnam (Ho Chi Minh, Cat Tien, and Da Lat) are all good to very good.
-On the extension the accommodation is simpler.
-However, all accommodations have hot water, full-time electricity, en-suite bathrooms, wi-fi and most have air-conditioning.
+All hotels have hot water, full-time electricity, en-suite bathrooms, wi-fi, and air-conditioning (where needed).
+For those jointing the Angkor Wat pre-trip, know that Siem Reap is a major tourist destination and, as such, features top-notch accommodations.

 Other Information

-WHAT’S INCLUDED?: Tips to drivers and lodge staff; accommodation from the night of day 1 to the night day 9, and if taking the extension, the night of day 1 to the night of day 7 of the extension; meals from dinner on day 1 to breakfast on day 10, and if taking the extension, from lunch of day 1 to lunch on day 8; safe drinking water throughout; Tropical Birding tour leader with scope and audio gear from the evening of day 1 to the morning of day 10, and if taking the extension, from the afternoon of day 1 to the afternoon of day 8; ground transport for the group to all sites in the itinerary in suitable vehicle(s) with local driver(s); entrance fees to sites mentioned in the itinerary; a printed and bound checklist to keep track of your sightings (given to you at the start of the tour – only electronic copies can be provided in advance).
+WHAT’S INCLUDED?: Tips to drivers and lodge staff; accommodation from the night of day 1 to the night of day 12, and if taking the extension, the night of day 1 to the night of day 4 of the extension; meals from dinner on day 1 to breakfast on day 13, and if taking the extension, from dinner of day 1 to lunch on day 5; safe drinking water throughout; Tropical Birding tour leader with scope and audio gear from the evening of day 1 to the evening of day 12, and if taking the extension, from the evening of day 1 to the afternoon of day 5; ground transport for the group to all sites in the itinerary in suitable vehicle(s) with local driver(s); entrance fees to sites mentioned in the itinerary; a printed and bound checklist to keep track of your sightings (given to you at the start of the tour – only electronic copies can be provided in advance).

 WHAT’S NOT INCLUDED?: Optional tips to the Tropical Birding tour leader; tips for luggage porters in hotels (if you require their services); flights; snacks; additional drinks apart from those included; alcoholic beverages; visa and passport fees; travel insurance; excursions not included in the tour itinerary; extras in hotels such as laundry service, minibar, room service, telephone calls, and personal items; medical fees; other items or services not specifically mentioned as being included.